ajenpan/route/README.md

 ## about route

-route is gate server from client to client
+route is wireing up one peer to others